 What does kVA mean?

 Kilovolt-amps, abbreviated as kVA, is the typical unit of measure for what is called apparent power.
 Apparent power is the amount of electrical power produced by an electrical system at a particular applied voltage and current.
-Following the concept of Ohm's law, we can obtain the amount of electrical power by multiplying the amount of voltage by the current flow through any electrical system.
+Following the Ohm's law formula, we can obtain the amount of electrical power by multiplying the amount of voltage by the current flow through any electrical system.

 Since we measure voltage in units of volts and current in units of amperes, we can put these together to express power in terms of units of volt-amperes.
 Although we already have watts as the unit measure of power, we still use volt-amperes for a particular reason that we'll discuss next.